 Of course he couldn't prove it, he said.
-He could put the tape in my hands and let me play all fifteen minutes of it, he could walk me through the complete construction of the dish which received it and all of the measures that were in place to prevent stuff from being inserted into the feed and to ensure that signals recorded from outer space originated where they appeared to originate, and I still wouldn't believe him, he said.
-The fact that I hadn't been right there on that night, standing underneath the machine that made the recording, at the moment that the recording was made, with the intimate knowledge of the capabilities of that machine and intimate understanding of the the things which were, for the machine, impossible, means that there is no difference for me between the tape recording and one of modem static, he said.
+He could put the tape in my hands and let me play all fifteen minutes of it, he could walk me through the construction of the dish which received it and all of the measures that were in place to prevent signals from being recorded from anywhere but outer space, and I still wouldn't believe him, he said.
+The fact that I hadn't been right there on that night, standing underneath the machine which made the recording, at the moment that the recording was made, with the intimate knowledge of the capabilities of that machine and intimate understanding of the the things which were, for the machine, impossible, means that there is no difference for me between the tape recording and one of modem static, he said.

-So I smiled and thanked him for his time and thanked him for the autograph and checked my watch and managed to excuse myself without saying anything stupid like "Get well soon" or "See you around".
+So I smiled and thanked him for his time and thanked him for the autograph and checked my watch and managed to excuse myself without saying anything stupid.

 I mean, supposedly, it was long, and it was non-repeating.
 Oh, and it was amplitude-modulated.
 That's all?
 Other than that, I can imagine people treating it as a piece of found art or found literature or found poetry and spending ridiculous amounts of paper just reading meaning into literal vacuum.
 A friend of mine wanted to create some modern art and then put it under a hat, glued down.
-The hat isn't part of the art, the art is under the hat.
-This is basically the exact same thing.
-You know something is there, but you can't know what, you just have to speculate.
-My best suggestion was "another, smaller hat".
+The hat would not part of the art, you see, the art would be under the hat.
+This is basically the same thing.
+You know something is there.
+But you can't ever really know what, you just have to speculate.

-The thing is that all art is a product of its context and has to be evaluated in that context.
+The thing is that all art is a product of its context.
 That covers both social context and the literal container.
 It has to be this big.
 It has to be that heavy.
-It came in the form of a message and certain things are implicit in all messages, things like "I am here" and "I sent this" and "You are there" and "You are reading this".
+It came in the form of a message.

 Except that those are some pretty gigantic statements already.